phantomics/april/README.md

 * (april "addTen 1 2 3 4 5")
 ```

-You will get an error stating `The value #(1 2 3 4 5) is not of type NUMBER ...`.
+You will get an error stating something like `The value #(1 2 3 4 5) is not of type NUMBER ...`.
 That's because in Lisp, you can't add 10 to the vector `#(1 2 3 4 5)`, which is what the function is attempting to do.
 Use caution when adding arbitrary Lisp functions into an April workspace.

 If you want to store functions or variables with names that are read literally rather than being converted to camel case, you can do this by passing strings as the variable names.
 If a dash is found in such a string-expressed variable name it will cause an error.
 For example: